 Pillar 1: Organize

 This stage is likely the most labour intensive at first.
 If you’re getting started I recommend you gather all your photos into one place.
 Create one location where all your original images will live.
-We call this a digital photo hub.
+We call this a digital photo hub or a family archive.

 My digital hub is located on an external hard drive connected to my main computer and has a folder structure organized by date.
 On a regular basis, I transfer photos into this folder system and remove images that don’t belong.
 Screenshots, duplicates and bad photos don’t belong in your hub!

 Have you inherited your parent’s photo collection yet?
 Once you’ve sorted and organized these pictures, you’ll need to digitize them.
 All my older printed photos were scanned and added to my hub.
 Older photos from my mom and grandparents collection were pretty hard to date, so these photos live in theme-based folders and decade folders instead.

 Once your photos are all together, you can use software to add metadata like dates and keywords.
 When you have everything organized, keep repeating the process.
 Before you know it, you’ll have a regular habit in place!